sugaryourcoffee/monitoring/docs/ganglia.md

 [localhost:4568/ganglia](http://localhost:4568/ganglia).

 ### Configure Ganglia
-But currently we are not collecting any metrics.
+Currently we are collecting metrics but we are using the defaults, e.g. without a cluster name.
+We want to adopt the configuration to our system.
 For that we have to configure *gmond* and *gmetad*. *gmond* lives on any server where we want to collect data from.
 So this is also on the Ganglia server as we want to also monitor our Ganglia server. *gmetad* is responsible to collect the data from the monitored servers and provides the data to the Ganglia web interface.

 To configure *gmond* we have to make some changes to *gmond.conf* as follows.